mottram/mottram/_posts/2009-11-9-weblog-comments-via-twitter.markdown

 	});
 {% endhighlight %}

 Replace `page.short` with the Liquid template tag that matches your YAML Front Matter, and note that you'll need to [URL encode][11] the `#` to `%23`.
-You could also add, say, a post's tags to Juitter's `searchObject`, if you wanted to includ general discussion on Twitter around the topic of your post, or anything else you fancy.
-(I had hoped to mimic Disqus' clever tracking of tweets that mention a post, which uses [backtype][7] and [UberVu][6], by including my short <abbr>URL</abbr>s, but Juitter doesn't like those either.)
+You could also add, say, a post's tags to Juitter's `searchObject`, if you wanted to include general discussion on Twitter around the topic of your post.

 Of course, though the instructions above apply to [jekyll][1], this will work with pretty much any weblogging system, as long as you can generate a unique string for your hashtag (WordPress users, for example, could make use of the [`<?php the_ID(); ?>`][8] tag.)